▶️ LISTEN TO THIS ARTICLE

 LLM-as-Judge: Useful but Biased

-The catch is that agreement drops sharply in expert domains.
-In dietetics and mental health evaluations, agreement between LLM judges and human subject matter experts falls to 60-68%.
-The model confidently evaluates things it doesn't deeply understand, and non-expert evaluators produce what researchers call "hallucinated agreement," nodding along with confident-sounding but wrong outputs.
+The catch is that agreement can drop in expert domains.
+In dietetics and mental health evaluations, agreement between LLM judges and human subject matter experts can fall meaningfully.
+The model may confidently evaluate things it does not deeply understand, and non-expert evaluators can produce what researchers call "hallucinated agreement," nodding along with confident-sounding but wrong outputs.

 Three documented biases affect LLM judges: position bias (favoring answers in a particular slot), verbosity bias (preferring longer answers regardless of quality), and self-enhancement bias (rating models from the same family higher).
 The LLM-as-judge analysis on this site covers mitigation strategies for each.

 The practical recommendation: use LLM judges for well-specified tasks where quality criteria are clear.
-Use expert-in-the-loop hybrid workflows for anything where being wrong carries real consequences.
+Use expert-in-the-loop hybrid workflows when being wrong carries real consequences.

 Human Evaluation Still Matters